x

 • Non-surgical options for lower eyelid blepharoplasty results can be found in the form of hyaluronic acid fillers.
 Temporary solutions for treating under-eye bags include dermal fillers like Restylane, which are injected into the tear trough to rejuvenate the area under the eye.

-WHAT TO ASK DURING A BLEPHAROPLASTY CONSULTATION
+WHAT TO ASK DURING A LOWER EYELID LIFT SURGERY CONSULTATION

 In your first meeting with plastic surgeon Dr. Stanislaw, it is helpful to come in with good expectations and specific questions to help you better understand expectations for a blepharoplasty as well as potential complications and recovery timeline.
 Although you don’t have to ask all these questions, here are a few examples of questions you can bring to a consultation.